jtangney/gke-federated-learning/README.md

     - VirtualService and DestinationRule resources that route traffic from sidecar proxies through the egress gateway to external destinations.
   - The tenant namespace is configured for automatic sidecar proxy injection, see next section.
   - Note that the mesh does not include an Ingress Gateway
+  - See the [servicemesh](configsync/servicemesh) dir for the cluster-level mesh config

 The blueprint configures a dedicated namespace for tenant apps and resources:
   - The tenant namespace is part of the service mesh.
 Pods in the namespace receive sidecar proxy containers.
 The namespace-level mesh resources include: